Braves vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- Atlanta has won all six games it has played as moneyline favorites with odds of -225 or shorter.
+- Atlanta has played in six games as moneyline favorites with odds of -250 or shorter and won each time.

-- Based on this game's moneyline, the Braves' implied win probability is 69.2%.
+- The implied moneyline probablility in this matchup gives the Braves a 71.4% chance to win.

-- Atlanta has combined with opponents to hit the over on the total 19 times this season for a 19-12-1 record against the over/under.
+- In the 33 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 20 times (20-12-1).

-- The Braves have had a run line set for only one game this season, and they covered.
+- The Braves have had a run line set for only one contest this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.